What Type of Oil Should You Put In Your Car?

 You Don't Need To Change Your Oil Type In The Winter

 I just bought a 2009 KIA Optima.
 The owner's manual says I should use 5W20 oil in the engine.
 My dad used to fix cars and he said that this oil is too thin and that I should use "Straight 30 weight" in the winter and the 5W20 in the summer.
 Is he right?
 Sandy from Salt Lake City, UT

-Gently tell your dad to stifle himself.
+Gently tell your dad to stifle himself, Sandy.
 Use the 5W20 oil in your KIA.
 The carmaker selected this oil because the engine operates under tight operating tolerances.
-If you put heavier oil in it then you'll damage the engine, not to mention void your warranty should the need arise to make a claim.
+If you put heavier oil in it you'll damage the engine, not to mention void your warranty should the need arise to make a claim.
 Years ago dad's advice might have been acceptable, but now it's way outdated. – Tom

-When using good quality synthetic oil, change it every 5 - 7 thousand miles or six months, whichever comes first; and make sure to change the filter.
+When using good quality synthetic oil, change it every 5 - 7 thousand miles or six months – whichever comes first – and always make sure to change the filter.
 When using petroleum-based oil, change it every 3 - 5 thousand miles or three months.
 As with synthetic, change the oil filter with a high quality filter every time you change the oil.
 Why the longer drain intervals with synthetic oil?
-It's tougher, therefore you can go longer between drain intervals.
+It's tougher, and therefore you can go longer between drain intervals.
 Based on my research of synthetic engine oil, AMSOIL is number one and Mobil One is number two.

 - Oil Changes: Where Should I Get Them Done?

 - Find and compare 2017 Models